Sid622/Pairs-Trading-Algorithm/README.md

 The ADF test is used to verify stationarity, to check whether two stocks possess mean reverting properties.
 To check this, we can create a null and alternative hypothesis.

-Ho: The two stocks are non-stationary and follow a random walk pattern(not mean reverting).
+Ho: The two stocks are non-stationary and follow a random walk pattern (not mean reverting).

-Ha: The two stocks are stationary and do not follow a random walk pattern(mean reverting).
+Ha: The two stocks are stationary and do not follow a random walk pattern (mean reverting).

 We run the ADF on the residuals(spreads) of the two stocks and not prices(prices are non-stationary and follow a random walk pattern).
 By running the test in python using statsmodels.tsa.stattools, the test yielded the following:

 ADF Statistic: -3.45
 p-value: 0.008

-Interpreation:
+Interpretation:

 ADF Statistic - Significantly negative so we can strongly reject the null hypothesis.
 p-value: <0.05 - This gives us 95% confidence that the pair is stationary and mean reverting, making the two a viable pair.